Scaling cloud-native messaging applications with KEDA

 KEDA provides a collection of built-in scalers that allow cloud-native developers to extend Kubernetes Horizontal Pod Autoscaling functionality.
 This extension includes a variety of vendor-specific metrics, without any overwriting or duplication of the existing Kubernetes capabilities.

 IBM MQ is a recent addition to the KEDA scaler collection that supports application-layer scaling based on the queue depth metric.

 Getting started with IBM MQ and KEDA

 To help you create an application that scales efficiently based on the queue depth, you can use the KEDA scaler for IBM MQ.
 We have created an easy guide with step-by-step instructions for getting up and running with sample code.
 The guide will help you to:

-- Deploy IBM MQ locally or on the free tier of IBM Cloud
+- Deploy IBM MQ locally or on IBM Cloud

 - Set up an MQ Queue Manager and Queue to which you can send messages

 - Deploy a sample consumer application linked to KEDA that will receive MQ Queue messages